Sarah Knox Taylor: Marriage and death

-Margaret Mackall (née Smith) and Zachary Taylor had three surviving daughters and one son.
+Zachary Taylor and his wife, Margaret, had three surviving daughters and one son.
 Sarah Knox Taylor was their second child and spent some years growing up on military installations.
 Her father became a general and commanded forts; her mother provided most of her education.
 Sarah was given the nickname "Knoxie," which originated from her middle name and from Fort Knox II in Vincennes, Indiana, where she was born.
 In the early 1830s, her father commanded Fort Crawford at Prairie du Chien, Wisconsin, and was involved in waging the Black Hawk War.
 His wife and children lived there with him.

 At age 17, Sarah fell in love with Jefferson Davis, (1808–1889), a recent graduate of the United States Military Academy, and a newly commissioned lieutenant in the United States Army, who was second to General Taylor at the fort.
 Davis was transferred to St. Louis in 1833, yet managed to keep in contact with the woman whom he wished to marry.
 Zachary Taylor admired Davis for his soldiering skills but opposed the romantic match.
 The Taylors' older daughter had already married Army surgeon Robert Crooke Wood, and they were raising three young children in a desolate frontier outpost.
 Together with their own experience, the Taylors felt that the military life was too hard and did not want Sarah to be an Army wife.

-After discussions with his older brother Joseph Emory Davis, Jefferson decided to resign from the Army so that he could marry Sarah.
+Following discussions with his older brother Joseph Emory Davis, Jefferson decided to resign from the Army so that he could marry Sarah.
 He returned to Mississippi to develop his Brierfield Plantation next to his brother's Hurricane Plantation.
 Joseph gave Jefferson the land, called Brierfield because it was largely covered with brush and briers.

-After Sarah turned 21, she married Davis on June 17, 1835 at the home of her aunt, near Louisville, Kentucky.
+After Sarah turned 21, she married Davis on June 17, 1835, at the home of her aunt, near Louisville, Kentucky.
 Both of the newlyweds contracted either malaria or yellow fever on a summer visit to Davis's sister, Anna Davis Smith, in St. Francisville, Louisiana.
 Sarah Taylor Davis died of the tropical illness just three months into her marriage to Jefferson Davis, while staying in her sister-in-law's home, Locust Grove Plantation.
 Her husband nearly died as well.

 The young Mrs. Davis was laid to rest near other members of Jefferson Davis's family, in the cemetery located on the site of the (former) Locust Grove Plantation.
 The cemetery has been preserved by the state of Louisiana and is now known as the Locust Grove State Historic Site.